New York Jets, Washington Redskins players involved in huge practice brawl

 The fight spilled over into where the fans were watching the practice.
 Multiple videos showed the brawl.

-WARNING VIDEOS MAY CONTAIN GRAPHIC LANGUAGE
+WARNING: VIDEOS MAY CONTAIN GRAPHIC LANGUAGE

 Moses, 27, was seen limping on his right leg after the fight was over.
 He is coming off January ankle surgery, according to Bleacher Report.
 The Redskins said afterward he was fine.